Data-Helmer/Sales-Analysis/README.md

 # Dimensional Model Design:

+## Introduction

-The tables from in this model are conceptually aligned with Kimball’s dimensional modeling principles and are well-suited for a data warehouse or an analytical database.
+The tables form in this model are conceptually aligned with Kimball’s dimensional modeling principles and are well-suited for a data warehouse or an analytical database.
 They provide a structured way to analyze the car repair shop’s operations comprehensively.
 Requirements:
 The model aims to satisfy the following general needs:
 • Analyze the sales performance of our car repair centers.